alibenmessaoud/examples/gateway/README_SINGLEVM.markdown

-## Single JVM ##
+## Nimble on a Single JVM ##

-The following example shows how to setup the components so that they run in a single framework with no remote communication.
+This version of the example shows how to setup the components so that they run in a single framework with no remote communication.

 First launch posh in the gateway example directory.

     $ $fabric/bin/posh